ixiaopan/blog/content/post/descriptive-statistics.md

 ### Range

 Range is the distance between the maximum value and the minimum value.
-So range can tell us where the minimum and maximum value is.
 Again, range is sensitive to outliers.

 $$